US: Afghan evacuee flights halted from two key bases

 U.S. Customs and Border Protection made the decision on the recommendation of the Centers for Disease Control and Prevention to halt the flights from U.S. bases in Germany and Qatar, according to the document.

+It was the same number the U.S. had given before the latest evacuation flights took out Americans.
+Porter said she could not immediately explain why the number had not changed.

+American officials gave no immediate explanation of the health concerns at the U.S. bases in Germany and Qatar.
+U.S. officials last month announced they were suspending the requirement of a COVID test for Afghan evacuees leaving Afghanistan.

-The U.S. has been conducting screening and other processing of evacuees at those two main overseas sites and others after evacuating them from Afghanistan.
+The U.S. has been conducting security screening and other processing of evacuees at those two main overseas sites and others after evacuating them from Afghanistan.

 The halting of the flights is a problem for the United States in part because many of the evacuees already have been at the Ramstein military base longer than the 10-day limit Germany set in allowing the U.S. to use the country as a transit site.